bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Sjors Provoost: 00:32:41

 So ideally, you want to have something in every block that we know was not in those blocks before BIP34 activated.
-And there's a bunch of candidates that were mentioned back in the day, but one candidate that I saw on Twitter, I think it was Kelvin Kim that said it, but I don't know if he came up with it or heard it from somebody else.
+And there's a bunch of candidates that were mentioned back in the day, but one candidate that I saw on Twitter, I think it was Calvin Kim that said it, but I don't know if he came up with it or heard it from somebody else.
 And that is to basically make SegWit mandatory.
 And why?
 Right now...